Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ascending colon (colon ascendens) has a length of 18-20 cm.
+The ascending colon (colon ascendens) is 18-20 cm long.
 The position of the ascending colon is variable.
-Its posterior side occupies the extreme right lateral position on the back wall of the abdominal cavity.
-The intestine is directed vertically upwards, located first anterior to the square muscle of the waist, then - anterior to the retroperitoneal right kidney.
-Near the lower (visceral) surface of the liver, the ascending colon forms a leftward and forward bend and passes into the transverse colon.
+Its posterior wall occupies the extreme right lateral position on the posterior wall of the abdominal cavity.
+The intestine is directed vertically upward, located first in front of the square muscle of the lower back, then in front of the right kidney located retroperitoneally.
+Near the lower (visceral) surface of the liver, the ascending colon forms a bend to the left and forward and passes into the transverse colon.
 This is the right (hepatic) flexure of the colon (flexura coli dextra).

 Where does it hurt?